jouros/Hashivault/README.md

 hvs.XVc0QbzW...
 ```

 After login credentials are stored in a file, so they are not requested for next cmd.
-Lets change output format for remote connection:
+Lets change output format for remote connection to separate remote and local operations:
 ```text
 $ export VAULT_FORMAT="json"
 $ echo $VAULT_FORMAT